robocorp/robotframework-lsp/robocorp-python-ls-core/src/robocorp_ls_core/libs/robocop_lib/README.md

 To update, erase it and run:

-pip install --no-deps robotframework-robocop --target .
+pip install robotframework-robocop --target .

 Then:
 - remove bin
+- remove robot framework
 - commit the code
 - Verify if the license brought in from the library downloaded is OK